groupoasys/Comparison_non_linear_solvers/README.md

                         ampl_flag = ampl_flag)
 ```

 Moreover, the function `run_new_problem` includes the model definition as well as the resolution.
-We suggest to include
+We suggest including
 in the call to the solver, an `if` statement which varies depending if the Neos server is used or not.
 The code structure should be similar to this one:

 ```